osiweb/unified_retro_keyboard/firmware/asdf2-plan.md

 ---

-## Part 2: YAML Configuration System
+## Part 2: JKL; Configuration Language

+JKL; (Jazzy Keyboard Language) is a YAML-based configuration language for TURK keyboards.
+The `jkl` tool processes JKL; files and generates C code for the ASDF runtime.

 ### 2.1 Directory Structure